About Me

 • Lived Experience Heart Disease Network run by Alliance Scotland - The Alliance are a strategic partner of the Scottish Government, and their purpose is to improve the wellbeing of people and communities across Scotland.

-February 2023
+Feb 2023

 Presenting my cardiac experiences for the Scottish Govt.
 Cross-Party Group